Purdue Improved Cowpea Storage (PICS) Bags

 The Purdue Improved Cowpea Storage (PICS) bags are high density, hermetic polyethylene bags, with ultra-thick walls of 80 microns, intended to maintain the viability of cowpeas for planting, minimize mold growth and accumulation of mycotoxins and control storage insect pests, thereby enabling farmers to store their grains without the use of insecticides.

-The PCIS projects (PCIS2 and PCIS3) carried out research to explore the usefulness and value of PICS bags of crops including maize, sorghum, wheat, rice, peanut, common bean, hibiscus seed, mung bean, pigeon pea and bambara groundnut.
+The PICS projects (PICS2 and PICS3) carried out research to explore the usefulness and value of PICS bags of crops including maize, sorghum, wheat, rice, peanut, common bean, hibiscus seed, mung bean, pigeon pea and bambara groundnut.

 Purdue University in partnership with manufacturers private entrepreneurs and vendors.

-Common bean farmers/ producers in Africa for cowpea and other grain storage in the off-harvest season.
+Common farmers/ producers in Africa, cowpeas farmers and other grain storage in the off-harvest season.

 In 5 years, more than 2.4 million PICS bags were sold in West and Central Africa.